PreCyseGroup/Data-Driven-ST-MPC/README.md

 2- To compute ST-MPC control commands and obtain set index membership, run "compute_ST_MPC.m".

-Results are availble under the images folder
+Results are availble under the images and videos folders.